Link Up existed so young people most affected by HIV could take ownership of their health and access sexual health services.

-With young people (aged 15-24) accounting for 40% of new HIV infections globally, Link Up was created to ensure that these young people could realise their right to sexual and reproductive health services.
+With young people (aged 15-24) accounting for 40% of new HIV infections globally when Link Up was running, this programme was created to ensure that these young people could realise their right to sexual and reproductive health services.

 The challenges were that the sexual and reproductive health (SRH) services rarely met the diverse needs of young people most affected by HIV.

 They often failed to take into account other factors that affect vulnerability to HIV and other STI’s.
 These include:

 - Gender-based inequalities and violence